 Museum

-On July 31, 1884, Redwood County Commissioners purchased 160 acres and a 9-room house for $3,000 from J.M.
-Little for use as a county poor farm because every county was required to have one.
+In 1884 the Redwood County Commissioners purchased 160 acres and a 9-room house for $3,000 from J.M.
+Little for use as a county poor farm because every county was required by state mandate to have one.
 Previous to that time persons unable to care for themselves were boarded out as paupers.

 In January 1899, the farm was sold and Redwood County was without a poor farm until June 22, 1907, when 55 acres on the west edge of Redwood Falls were purchased from A. Alexander for $3,000.

-In 1908 a Spanish-style home was built by Weilandt & Stevenson for $16,450.
+In 1908 a Spanish-style 2-story building was built by Weilandt & Stevenson for $16,450.
 It was known as the most beautiful poor farm in the state!
-It later became known as the Redwood County Nursing Home and finally the Redwood County Museum in 1978 where we have been since.
+In 1950 it became known as the Redwood County Nursing Home and finally the Redwood County Museum in 1978.

 One-room schoolhouse built in 1881, located behind the museum.

-The Museum features many exhibits in this 2-story building, including early 1900’s parlor and bedroom scenes, military room, doctor’s office, pioneer tools, wildlife rooms, Native American artifacts, and much much more.
+The Museum features many exhibits in this 2-story building, including early 1900’s parlor and bedroom scenes, military room, doctor’s office, pioneer tools, natural history rooms, Native American room, and more.
 A one-room schoolhouse and the old county jail are located behind the museum.
 Exhibit Hall features new displays every season.

-It’s hard to imagine that this building is already over 100 years old and one of the last poor farm left in the state!
+It’s hard to imagine that this building is already more than 115 years old and one of the last poor farms remaining in the state!

-We also have a gift shop featuring history books and novelty items.
+We also have a small gift shop featuring local history books and novelty items.

 Old Jailhouse from Redwood Falls!